 The expats working in the host country can become effective guides at such times.
 Did you know that when France met Belgium in the semi-finals of the FIFA 2018 World Cup, a key member of their think tank was legendary French footballer Thierry Henry?
 When you work with or compete against other economies wouldn’t you want to have all the relevant information possible?

-- They enrich the culture
+4. They enrich culture

 Did you know that many recent polls have found that the most popular dish in the UK is not the iconic Fish and Chips, but the exotic Chicken Tikka Masala?
 The culture of any land is a living, breathing entity – if it stops developing it runs the risk of becoming outdated and regressive.
 Modern thinking and synergistic surges should regularly sweep through the cultural landscape – and who better than expats to provide this fresh thought.